9th8/up-to-date-real-world-haskell/13-data-structures.md

 are simple.
 They are standard Haskell lists, so all the familiar list functions work with association lists.
 However, for large data sets, `Map` will have a considerable performance advantage over association lists.
-We\'ll use both in this chapter.
+We'll use both in this chapter.

 An association list is just a normal list containing (key, value) tuples.
 The type of a list of mappings from UID to username might be